NotAShelf/nvf/docs/release-notes/rl-0.8.md

   warning you that it is invalid.
 Do keep in mind that this value is no longer checked, so you will be responsible for ensuring its validity.

-- Deprecated `vim.enableEditorconfig` in favor of
+- Deprecate `vim.enableEditorconfig` in favor of
   [](#opt-vim.globals.editorconfig).

+- Deprecate rnix-lsp as it has been abandoned and archived upstream.

 [amadaluzia](https://github.com/amadaluzia):